This document is unfortunately not available for download at the moment.

 Here, one does not love each other from the window; neither are adequate comedies nor such tragedies produced that could accustom Poles (that is, those who don’t have literas) to what a histrio is.
 Here, the masquerades do not proceed in the Italian way.
 The gentry does not play the violin or the fife; and even if some tend to, they do so once in a blue moon.
 Likewise, nothing is known about those French degenerates with their lords.
 And thus, I did not deem it appropriate to render all that in the Polish.

 This would be the basic “zero” level of separating the “creative” and “non-creative” activities.
 We may expand Shveitser’s remarks with one more reflection: texts created in stable situations (which prevent any creative innovation) are subordinate to the external norms of verbal communication.
 The issue of whether a text is correct or incorrect is entirely controlled from the point of view of language as a social institution.
 The experts who ‘know better’ whether or not it is allowed to speak in a particular manner in a given standard situation are anonymous.
 The concept of ‘error’ appears here as something entirely legitimate, and so the speaker feels justified in correcting a wrongly phrased text straightaway.
 On the other hand, the utterance that comes into being in the variable situation becomes creativity par excellence – provided that an individual questions external norms.
 Objecting to subordination to norms, which all of a sudden prove helpless against the need for individual expression, is a first step into creative work.
 Without exceptions, all language decisions are resolved on the border between correctness and incorrectness.
 Each word may turn out to be an artistic error, though still meeting the demands of correctness dictated by practical norms.
 The situation of a word in the creative process equals that of a neologism.
 What I have in mind are not only the extreme attacks of literary art on the institution of language in the style of зáумь (zaum) poetry or Joyce’s experiments; the most common sentence can lose its feature of ‘commonness’ and, so to speak, fall into the situation of metaphor.
-The first sentence of Mikhail Bulgakov’s Мастер и Маргарита (The Master and Margarita) in the Russian original reads as follows: V chas zharkogo vesennego zakata na Patriarshikh Prudakh pojavilis dvoe grazhdan [During the hot spring sunset, two citizens appeared in the Patiarch’s Ponds].Москва 11, 1999, p.
-7.
+The first sentence of Mikhail Bulgakov’s Мастер и Маргарита (The Master and Margarita) in the Russian original reads as follows: V chas zharkogo vesennego zakata na Patriarshikh Prudakh pojavilis dvoe grazhdan [During the hot spring sunset, two citizens appeared in the Patiarch’s Ponds]. М. Булгаков, “Мастер и Маргарита,” Москва 11, 1999, p.
+7. Besides the opinion of author, there exist no standard norms to determine whether it is an error or a correct decision for a writer to start a novel in this particular way, with this word order, intonation, and such a configuration of stylistic values.

 This document is unfortunately not available for download at the moment.